alee418/alee418.github.io/weatherreport.md

 present higher risk than those that have more lightning occurrence.
-For someone looking for a new place to live or looking for insurance rates for a certain area, it would be good to know the difference between areas that predominantly experience flash floods and areas the see mostly lightning.
+For someone looking for a new place to live or looking for insurance rates for a certain area, it would be good to know the difference between areas that predominantly experience flash floods and areas that see mostly lightning.

 ```r
 # Krustal Wallis Test